13 Things You NEED To Know About Maine Coons

 A chirp is the Maine Coons trademark sound and distinguishes them from other cat breeds.

 A chirp is a short, high-pitched ”hello” sound that shows the cat is happy.
-It is bird-like in nature.
+It is bird-like.

 Trilling

-But, not every Maine Coon trills, so do not think that your Maine Coon is unhappy if it does not trill.
+But, not every Maine Coon trill, so do not think that your Maine Coon is unhappy if it does not trill.

 Howling